What is Vessel Tracking?

-Vessel tracking is the ability to track, identify, and monitor a ship’s location and map the full details of the entire route.
-GPS pinpoints the vessel’s location in the water, which is essential for tracking bad actors, and for the ship to navigate.
+Vessel tracking is the ability to detect, identify, and monitor a ship’s location, and map the full details of the entire route.
+GPS pinpoints a vessel’s location, which is essential for tracking bad actors, and for the ship to navigate.
 Other systems, such as the ship’s automatic identification system (AIS) transponders, incorporate the GPS and transmit information, including the ship’s position, identification number, draft, and accompanying details.

-According to Marine Insight, “A vessel tracking system, as the name suggests, is a collection of equipments which enable marine and naval vessels to track, identify and monitor a ship’s position, location and other necessary details.
+According to Marine Insight, a vessel tracking system is a collection of equipment that enables marine and naval vessels to track, identify, and monitor a ship’s position, location and other necessary details.
 This can be used to know when ocean freight containers will arrive, which ports may be congested and which route is optimal, etc.

 Vessel tracking and the supply chain

 The complexities of the supply chain, like the rise in port congestion, vessel tracking, container tracking, and ensuring visibility on the ocean leg of the supply chain, have never been more critical.
 With many dynamic changes and unknowns, the more organizations know and can see, the easier it is to deal with any setbacks that may arise and more importantly, to act strategically and proactively.
-With an ocean vessel tracking system, this is possible, showing real-time updates of your container’s journey.
+With an ocean vessel tracking system, this is possible, showing real-time updates of your containers’ journeys.